barry-scott/CLI-tools/Source/update_linux/README.md

     Debian: `apt-get update --assume-yes` then `apt-get upgrade --assume-no`

-1. Report on state of any failed services
+1. Report on state of any failed services.
+Not possible upgrading localhost with --self.

     `systemctl --failed`